NREL-Sienna/PowerSimulations.jl/README.md

 [![codecov](https://codecov.io/gh/NREL/PowerSimulations.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/NREL/PowerSimulations.jl)
 [![Join the chat at https://gitter.im/NREL/PowerSimulations.jl](https://badges.gitter.im/NREL/PowerSimulations.jl.svg)](https://gitter.im/NREL/PowerSimulations.jl)

-**PowerSimulations is currently work in progress.
-Many of the functionalities are not currently available.
-Please follow the instructions below if you want to test some of the code already developed.**

 ## The current implementation of the functionalities can be seen in the test codes.

 `PowerSimulations.jl` is a Julia package for power system modeling and simulation.
 The objectives of the package are: